 ASM Distinguished & Waksman Foundation Lecturer Roster

-The American Society for Microbiology Distinguished Lecturer (ASMDL) program consists of a scientifically-diverse roster of 16-20 lecturers who are available to present at ASM Branch meetings throughout the U.S. Browse each lecturer's personal statement and lecture descriptions:
+The American Society for Microbiology Distinguished Lecturer (ASMDL) program consists of a scientifically-diverse roster of 16-20 lecturers who are available to present at ASM Branch meetings throughout the U.S. Included on the roster are two Waksman Foundation Lecturers, supported by funding from the Waksman Foundation for Microbiology, and selected for their expertise in antibiotics, translational research and/or environmental microbiology.
+Browse each lecturer's personal statement and lecture descriptions:

 As a student, post-doc and junior faculty member in Rochester, it was a privilege to have two seasoned and dedicated mentors who selflessly committed their time, experience and knowledge to support and guide my career development.
 By the mid-90s, I had five Ph.D. students and one postdoc under my supervision.
 I was the PI/PD of a T35 for minority professional students and wrote my first T32 in the late 90s.
 For the past ten years, I have been the PI/PD of the largest T training program at the University of Florida, which funds three dual-degree (D.M.D.-Ph.D.), three Ph.D. and five postdoctoral fellows.
 My research program has been continually funded from NIH for the past 28 years, and I am presently PI on three R01s and co-PI on one R01.
 Since 2000, 18 postdocs have trained in the lab, with five still in training.
 Of the 13 who completed training, all remain in science and 11 are in faculty positions.
 I believe the ASMDL program will allow me to benefit students, postdocs and junior faculty at regional ASM meetings by sharing the knowledge and experience gained from a decades-long commitment to research and mentoring, while “giving back” to an organization in which I have held membership since the mid-80s.
 The inlusion of expertise in oral microbiology and the oral microbiome (ideal for studying bacterial behaviors and interactions) in the ASMDL enhances the breadth and scope of the program, while offering meeting attendees novel perspectives on concepts that are broadly applicable to environmental, pathogenic and applied microbiology.